arnisoph/saltstack-repositorio-formula/README.rst

 ``repositorio``
 ~~~~~~~~~~~~~~~
-Install required packages for repository.
-Since it is a pain in the ass to install the CPAN packages by manually (there is no Salt CPAN execution module) installation of repositorio itself isn't yet implemented here.
+Install required packages for repositorio.
+Since it is a pain in the ass to install the CPAN packages manually (there is no Salt CPAN state module) installation of repositorio itself isn't yet implemented here.

 Additional resources
 --------------------